 If you are experiencing any of these symptoms make sure you are being thoroughly tested by a proficient provider.

 All day we are bombarded with potential mental stressors from the morning traffic to the nighttime news.
 In the wake of all these stresses, be an anchor and not a flag.
 Don’t be at the whim of stresses just flapping in the wind.
 Stay in control of your thoughts.
 How do you do this?
 Here are a few tips.
 Make a war plan.
 Scheduling your day can make sure you get done what is on your priorities.
 Learn to delegate.
 You don’t have to do everything yourself.
 Ask for help.
 Learn to say no, so you don’t overcommit yourself.
 For everything else, just let it go.
 If it won’t matter 5 years from now, don’t spend more than 5 minutes thinking about it.

 It can take time to train yourself to do these very simple things, but they are necessary.
 Check out our tips to help reduce stress to help you train yourself to put yourself first.

 It’s Critical to Harness Your Stress

 Your body wasn’t meant for chronic stress.
-Short term, it can lead to exhaustion, anxiety, poor sleep, thyroid issues, and even weight gain.
+Short-term, it can lead to exhaustion, anxiety, poor sleep, thyroid issues, and weight gain.
 These are symptoms your stress hormones are out of control.
-Long term it can leave you with chronic illness.
-If you are experiencing symptoms it is important to get tested to find out what is triggering your stress and work to remove the stressors in your life.
+Long term, it can leave you with chronic illness.
+If you are experiencing symptoms, it is important to get tested to find out what is triggering your stress and work to remove the stressors in your life.
 Unfortunately, it’s not usually just one thing!
-Now that you know how stress impacts the body and areas you can avoid stress that robs you of enjoying your life, take the steps to harness your stress.
+Now that you know how stress impacts the body and ways you can avoid the stress that robs you of enjoying your life, take steps to harness your stress for health.